TheSaminator/kriegsspiel-online/README.md

 ## Where to Play

-Kriegsspiel Online can be played on the Github Pages instance at https://thesaminator.github.io/kriegsspiel-online/
+Kriegsspiel Online can be played on the Netlify instance at https://kriegsspiel-online.netlify.app/

 ## Who to Play

 Kriegsspiel Online is played with two players.

-## How to Play
+## How to Play (Land Battles)

 ### Step 1: Host or Join